Fears for police safety after catastrophic data breach in Northern Ireland

 A major data breach involving personal details of every officer of the Police Service of Northern Ireland (PSNI) has left staff fearing for their safety.

-The police service mistakenly divulged the names, ranks, and other personal data in response to a Freedom of Information (FoI) request.
+The police service mistakenly divulged the names, ranks and other personal data in response to a Freedom of Information (FoI) request.

-The “routine inquiry” had asked for a breakdown of the number of officers the PSNI has of each rank was published online, PSNI assistant chief constable Chris Todd said at a press briefing in Belfast on Tuesday.
+The “routine inquiry” had asked for a breakdown of the number of officers the PSNI has of each rank and was published online, PSNI assistant chief constable Chris Todd said at a press briefing in Belfast on Tuesday.

-“We’ve responded to that request, which was seeking to understand the total numbers of officers and staff at all ranks and grade across the organisation, and in the response, unfortunately, one of our colleagues has embedded the source data, which informed that request.”
-Mr Todd added.
+“We’ve responded to that request, which was seeking to understand the total numbers of officers and staff at all ranks and grade across the organisation, and in the response, unfortunately, one of our colleagues has embedded the source data, which informed that request,” said Mr Todd.

 This source data included the “surname, initial, the rank or grade, the location and the departments for each of our current employees across the police service”, he added, noting that every serving police officer and member of police staff’s data has been compromised.